Aphiwish-Aphisaksiri/FlowAccountTest/README.md

 docker build -t flowaccounttest . docker run --name fastapitest -p 8000:8000 flowaccounttest
 ```
+Note: build the docker image only once, then you can run the container multiple times.
+Make sure to stop and remove the container before running a new one with the same name.

 To remove the container after use, run:
 ```
 docker rm fastapitest
 ```
+Note: make sure the container is stopped before removing it.